tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicebus/rest-dotnet-client-support.md

 |“2015-01”|

 ## Features exposed using both the REST client and the .NET managed API
- The table below details the features which are exposed using both the REST client and the .NET managed API.
+ The table below details the features that are exposed using both the REST client and the .NET managed API.
 Note that not all features are available to REST clients.

 |Feature|REST Client|.NET Client|
 |-------------|-----------------|-----------------|